stefanmedack/MoshiKotlinExample/README.md

 # MoshiKotlinExample

-Example project on how to leverage Kotlin for better JSON parsing.
+Example project on how to leverage Kotlin for better JSON parsing using [Moshi][moshi].
 This repo is the side product of a talk presented at Berlin Kotlin Meetup and Berlin Android Meetup.
 The plan is to add more examples and tips on parsing JSON with Moshi into Kotlin classes.